Everton predicted XI vs Bournemouth: Toffees look to complete first league double over Cherries (4-2-3-1) | OneFootball

 With Everton and Bournemouth separated by only a few points in the table, the contest could have significant implications in the race for a top-half finish.

-Everton have bounced back in recent weeks, with the Merseyside club currently on a five-match unbeaten run in the league.
+Everton are currently on a five-match unbeaten run in the league.

 The Toffees currently sit eighth in the standings with 37 points, keeping them firmly in contention for European qualification places.

-Their success has largely been built on defensive solidity, with only three Premier League sides conceding fewer goals than Everton this season.
+Their success has largely been built on defensive solidity, with only three Premier League sides conceding fewer goals this season.

 However, Everton’s home form has been inconsistent.
 They have collected just eight points from their last eight league matches at the Hill Dickinson Stadium.

-Having secured a 1-0 victory away at Bournemouth earlier in the campaign, David Moyes’ side will be eager to complete a league double over the Cherries for the first time.
+Having secured a 1-0 victory away at Bournemouth earlier this season, David Moyes’ side will be eager to complete a league double over the Cherries for the first time.

 The Cherries are unbeaten in their last five league fixtures and earned a credible 1-1 draw against title-chasing Aston Villa last time out.

-The visitors sit 11th in the table and could leapfrog Everton with a convincing victory.
+The visitors are 11th in the table and could leapfrog Everton with a convincing victory.

 While Bournemouth’s attacking output on the road has been impressive, defensive vulnerabilities have limited their progress away from home.